 Generously sized at 1 litre, a Le Creuset cafetière is ideal if you’re making coffee for lots of people.
 Especially if you want to impress them with a classy piece of kitchen kit (Le Creuset has been crafting cookware since 1925), made from brightly coloured enamel and a splash of stainless steel.
 It’s scratch resistant, too, so no need to be overly cautious with it.

 Le Creuset cafetières come with a 10-year warranty (most manufacturers aren’t that generous) and when we tested it, the resulting coffee was piping-hot and smooth-textured.
 There wasn’t as much ‘coffee bloom’ as other models though, and stoneware doesn’t match up to metal in terms of heat retention.
 Don’t come back to it in half an hour, expecting more hot coffee.
-With 15 different colours to choose from, including classic ‘volcanic orange’, it’s great fun choosing a Le Creuset cafetière to compliment your kitchen.

-Cafetière vs coffee maker
+Cafetières vs coffee machines

-Cafetières out-score pod machines if you’re making coffee for more than one person, because you don’t have to make everyone a cup individually.
 A cafetière also puts you in control, allowing you to make your coffee as strong or weak as you like.
-You don’t need to buy filter paper and your drink will usually work out cheaper per cup than a pod/capsule machine.
-You can also infuse herbal or other teas in them, if you want to.
+You don’t need to buy filter paper, as you do for some filter coffee machines, and your drink will usually work out cheaper per cup than a coffee machine.
+You can also infuse herbal or other teas in them if you want to.

 How we tested cafetières